zliobaite/zliobaite.github.io/_posts/2013-11-15-jekyll-introduction.md

 **Developers like Jekyll because we can write content like we write code:**

-- Ability to write content in markdown or textile in your favorite text-editor.
+- Ability to write content in markdown or textile in your favourite text-editor.
 - Ability to write and preview your content via localhost.
 - No internet connection required.
 - Ability to publish via git.